kstenerud/concise-encoding/cbe-specification.md

 ### Metadata Map

-A metadata map contains keyed values which are associated with the object that follows the metadata map.
+A metadata map is a referring pseudo-object containing keyed values which are to be associated with the object following the metadata map.

-Metadata is data about the data.
-It describes whatever data follows it in a document, which might or might not necessarily be of interest to a consumer of the data.
+Metadata is data about the data, which might or might not be of interest to a consumer of the data.
 An implementation may choose to pass on or ignore metadata maps according to the user's wishes.

-#### Metadata Reference

-Metadata must refer to a real object or to another metadata map.
-A metadata map that precedes another metadata map is considered meta-metadata (data about the metadata).
-This may continue ad-infinitum, bounded by the limits of the implementation.
-The last metadata map in the chain must refer to a real object, even if indirectly through another pseudo-object (e.g. a reference).

-Example: `(metadata-map) (metadata-map) (marker) (int) (string)`

-In this case, the first metadata map describes the second metadata map.
-The second metadata map describes the string, which has incidentally also been marked with an integer.

-Example: `(metadata-map) (metadata-map) (marker) (int) (comment)`

-This is invalid, because there's no real object at the end of the chain for the second metadata map to refer to.
+Metadata can refer to other metadata (meta-metadata).

 #### Metadata Keys